 - A photocopy of your Green Card.

 - Two passport size photos.

 More documents will be required based on your immigration status.

-Since you need to provide a photocopy of your Green Card, it is best to renew your Green Card before applying for citizenship if it has expired.
+Since you need to provide a photocopy of your Green Card, it is best to renew your Green Card before applying for citizenship if it is expired.
 While this is not a law, it is best to renew your Green Card before applying for U.S. citizenship, for a Green Card holder is required by law to carry a valid Green Card as proof of permanent residency.

 Although this could sound confusing, it is in your best interest to have a valid Green Card before applying for U.S. citizenship.

 Step 4: Submit citizenship application with Filing Fee